Pradumnasaraf/Saraf-AI/README.md

 ## Setting up the project

 1. Clone the repository
 2. Run `docker compose up`.
-This will start the a LLM model and the Next.js application.
+This will start the an LLM model and the Next.js application.
 3. Open the browser and navigate to `http://localhost:3000`

 ## Contributing